The ultimate guide on the absolute best things to do in Luang Prabang, Laos for every kind of traveller!

 The upper cave is the one that’s slightly more difficult to reach, but only because you’ll need a torch to climb the many steep steps.

 Once you’re at the top, you’ll get to experience the caves the way they were mean to be experienced, which is without a lot of tourists, and as a place for serenity and relaxation.

 They’re quite easy to reach by boat.

-The Whiskey Village is one of the most popular touristy attractions, and it’s often a stop when visiting the Pak Ou Caves by boat.
+The Whiskey Village is one of the most popular Luang Prabang tourist attractions, and it’s often a stop when visiting the Pak Ou Caves by boat.